ramimK0bir/install_flutter_without_android_studio/README.md

-- download latest flutter zip and extract in /tools
+- download latest flutter zip and extract in /tools [from this link](https://docs.flutter.dev/install/manual#install-flutter)

 - install sdk 17
-and put in Java dir in /tools
+create a Java folder in /tools and put in Java dir in /tools